 The admissions committee considers the above criteria, as well as current availability of program resources, in recommending acceptance into the program.

-In January, the most promising candidates are invited to Madison for a February recruitment weekend, which includes interviews with faculty and students.
+In January, the most promising candidates are invited to Madison for a winter recruitment weekend, which includes interviews with faculty and students.
 (Note: Different arrangements are made for students who do not live in the U.S.)

 Offers of admission are typically made in February and March.